girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 9/Testing in React.md

 - **Unit Test**:
   A Unit Test is a type of test that covers a "unit" of code - that is usually a single function, independently from the rest of the program.
 Ideally, a test program is made to run that runs all the unit tests and lets the tester know which one failed and which one succeeded.

+- **End-to-End Tests**:
+  End-to-End Tests are executed by running the complete React Application in a realistic browser environment.
+They can prove to be really useful while testing longer workflows or those that are crucial tasks like Implementing a Payment Gateway or Authentication workflows by rendering the whole app in a real browser, implementing real API calls, using sessions, cookies, navigating routes etc .

-Example: React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components.is a very light-weight solution for testing React components.
-It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.
+Example : For testing such React components **React Testing Library** provides a very light-weight solution by building on top of **DOM Testing Library**.
+This makes working with React components way easier by adding APIs and providing light utility functions on top of react-dom and react-dom/test-utils.

 ```
 npm install --save-dev @testing-library/react